 The term active suicidal ideation sounds somewhat self-explanatory.
 But passive suicidal ideation may be a more difficult concept to grasp.

 What is passive suicidal ideation?
 Are people who have passive suicidal ideation in danger?
-And how can you tell if someone you care about has been experiencing passive suicidal ideation?
+And how can you tell if someone you care about has been experiencing this form of suicidal ideation?

 Important note: This post discusses suicidal thoughts, behaviors, and related concerns.
 If you are thinking about ending your life, or if you suspect that someone you know is in imminent danger of dying by suicide, please get help immediately.
 Contact an emergency services provider in your area, call the National Suicide Prevention Lifeline at 1-800-273-8255, or visit www.suicidepreventionlifeline.org.